Springdales School Dubai, Al Quoz 4 – The Review

 • KHDA report is mixed, although this should be expected given its infancy and he scale of logistical challenge

-Whilst Springdales has dropped a rating in the Dubai Schools Inspectorate’s 2016-17 Inpsection, we think this school has promise.
-Springdales School Dubai [SSD], established in 2012-13, is a full phase FS1 to Year 13 for-profit Indian school offering the Central Board of Secondary Education (CBSE) curriculum to a mixed, co-education student body.
+Springdales School Dubai [SSD], established in 2012-13, is a full phase Pre-K to Year 12 for-profit Indian school offering the Central Board of Secondary Education (CBSE) curriculum to a mixed, co-educational student body.
+The school is in phased launch and currently offers educational provision from Pre-K to Year 11.
+Springdales School is located in Al Quoz 4 directly adjacent to Jumeira University.

-SSD represents the first school launched by the Goldline Group, a 23-year old Dubai-headquartered multi-national operating in the re-cycling, construction and logistics sectors.
+Springdales School represents the first school launched by the Goldline Group, a 23-year old Dubai-headquartered multi-national operating in the re-cycling, construction and logistics sectors.
 Whilst the school is for-profit, its launch for Dr Navjit Singh Anand, Chairman and Founder of Goldline Group, was motivated in part “to give something back” with a corporately socially responsible move to provide better educational opportunities to the Indian community in Dubai.
 The school takes its franchised brand from the respected Springdales School in India where Dr. Anand was educated and his aim is a world class facility.
+The founding school in India was established in 1955 by British educationalist and LSE graduate Dr. Rajni Kumar (née Nancie Joyce Margaret Jones).

 “If a thing is worth doing, it’s worth doing well.”
 Dr Navjit Singh Anand, Chairman and Founder of Goldline Group